buntine/SwervinMervin/README.md

-# SWERVIN' MERVIN

 ![Swervin' Mervin](/lib/box.png?raw=true "Swervin' Mervin")

-A recreation of 80's-style pseudo-3D arcade racing games, written in Python and Pygame.
+Swervin Mervin: A recreation of 80's-style pseudo-3D arcade racing games, written in Python and Pygame.

 Accelleration and steering can be performed by integrating with a LEAP Motion Controller (if you have one), otherwise just use the arrow keys.